zurb/ZURB-code-standards/documentation.md

 ## CSS

-- Use proper terminology when refering to the elements of CSS.
+- Use proper terminology when referring to the elements of CSS.
   - *Selectors* define what elements are affected by a ruleset.
     - Examples: `.button`, `.menu-bar > li`
   - *Properties* are styles that can be applied to a selector.
 It's the part before the colon.